|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 (Missing the) early spring activity, and other news

-What is life like for real storm observers?
+What is life like for real storm photographers?
 Well, contrary to the myths, observing isn't a job - it's a hobby.
 An expensive one at that, and always getting more so.
 Yesterday, I paid over $4 a gallon to fill up my truck for the first time ever, almost quadruple what I spent during my first expeditions to the Plains.
-So if storm observers don't chase for a living, what do we do?
+So if storm photographers don't chase for a living, what do we do?
 Well, we work normal jobs just like you do (I work in IT doing network support and web development).
-That means for most of us, we can't chase every setup like the storm observers on TV do, even during peak storm season.
+That means for most of us, we can't chase every setup like the storm photographers on TV do, even during peak storm season.
 I have 9 vacation days to use this season, which sounds sufficient - if it weren't for the fact that I'm currently (not by choice) working evenings 3PM to 11PM.
 If you didn't notice, that's prime storm time.
 That means I'll need to take a vacation day for nearly every expedition, unless one falls on the 2 out of 5 days per week I have off.

 So, my 2012 season is going to consist of many weeks like this one - marginal severe weather days that I simply have to sit out completely.
-If I run out of vacation days, I'm prepared to take unpaid leave days to observe storms if necessary - after all, it's why I moved out here to begin with.
+If I run out of vacation days, I'm prepared to take unpaid leave days to photograph storms if necessary - after all, it's why I moved out here to begin with.
 But all told, this season is going to be my most difficult ever in nearly every way - higher costs, conflicting schedules, you name it.
 But on the bright side, I'm *here* - in the Midwest, on the prairies of Illinois.
 Being in this situation back in WV would have been far worse.